IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-drm-and-key-delivery-howto.md

 ---

 <!-- <properties
-	pageTitle="How-to encrypt with DRM and use a license delivery service v2" description="How-to encrypt with DRM and use a license delivery service v2" service="microsoft.media"
+	pageTitle="How-to encrypt with DRM and use a license delivery service" description="How-to encrypt with DRM and use a license delivery service" service="microsoft.media"
 	resource="mediaservices"
 	authors="juliako"